 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 How do you think a newspaper reporter might have reported on the events in this story?
 Choose one of the important events in the story and write a news article about it.
 Tell who, what, when, where, and why in your article, and give it an appropriate headline.